abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

 - maven wrapper

 ### Standalone
-Download `.zip` and run from command-line in the project directory, needs the `JAVA_HOME` environment variable pointing to a JDK installation, or have the `java` executable on the `PATH` variable.
+Download `.zip` and run from command-line in the project directory.
+Needs the `JAVA_HOME` environment variable pointing to a JDK installation, or have the `java` executable on the `PATH` variable.
+Also, add the `bin` dir to `PATH` in order to use `mvn` command from anywhere.
 ```sh
 $ mvn clean install
 ```